axtck/helloworld/README.md

 ***Hello, world!
 In different programming languages.***

-Because of interest in the syntax of multiple programming languages, this seemed like a fun thing to do.
+This seemed like something fun.

 ---